Cult Classics, Underrated Gems, and Films So Bad They're Good

 Hook.
 Wet Hot American Summer.
 Valley of the Dolls.
-There are some movies that defy traditional standards — films that are panned by critics, but that go on to become beloved classics and cult phenoms anyway.
+There are some movies that defy traditional critical assessment — films that are panned by reviewers, but that go on to become beloved classics and cult phenoms anyway.